averymnorth/weatherdashboard/README.md

 You are required to submit the following:

-* The URL of the deployed application
+* The URL of the deployed application: https://averymnorth.github.io/weatherdashboard/

 * The URL of the GitHub repository: https://github.com/averymnorth/weatherdashboard